CONSULTANT PLASTIC SURGEON

 Dr Ricardo will also evaluate your general health status and any pre-existing health conditions or risk factors, use a scope to observe the degree of deviation of the septum, take photographs, discuss the approach to your surgery, including the type of procedure or combination of procedures and tell you whether your expectations are in line with typical results, discuss any risks or potential complications and share before-and-after photos of cases similar to yours.

-The success and safety of your septoplasty depend very much on your complete candidness during your consultation.
+The success and safety of your septoplasty depend greatly on your complete candor during your consultation.
 It's very important to understand all aspects of your procedure.
 It's natural to feel some anxiety, whether it's excitement about your anticipated new look or a bit of preoperative stress.
 Don't be shy about discussing these feelings with Dr Ricardo.

 How should I prepare for a septoplasty?